ucsd-cse12-ss22/ucsd-cse12-ss22.github.io/pa5/index.md

 *You will notice throughout the quarter that the PAs get harder and harder.
 By starting the quarter off with good habits, you can prepare yourself for future PAs that might take more time than the earlier ones.*

 ## Getting the Code
 The starter code is in the Github repository that you are currently looking at.
-If you are not familiar with Github, here are two easy ways to get your code.
+If you are not familiar with Github, here are two easy ways to get your code. (starter code: [https://github.com/ucsd-cse12-ss22/PA5_starter_code](https://github.com/ucsd-cse12-ss22/PA5_starter_code))

 1. Download as a ZIP folder